 Partnerships Approach, which is the third method, entails development of partnerships between organizations or groups of people with limited working relationship.

 Finally, Community Organizing Approach entails working with the community to transform individuals from passive recipients of services to active participants in the community change process through raising their knowledge awareness and skills.

-ONETRACK’s capacity building program is aimed at producing an increased community ownership of the “care-giving” process at the village-level.
+ONETRACK’s capacity building program is aimed at producing an increased community ownership of the “care-giving” process at the community level.

 PURPOSE OF DOCUMENT